CloudBurn Rules

 What it checks

 Flags Redshift clusters that are eligible for pause/resume scheduling but don't have both a pause and resume schedule configured.
-Eligible clusters must be available, not HSM-enabled, not Multi-AZ, have automated snapshots enabled, and reside in a VPC.
+Eligible clusters must be available, not HSM-enabled, not Multi-AZ, have a snapshot retention period greater than zero, and reside in a VPC.
+Clusters where the pause/resume state could not be determined (e.g. DescribeScheduledActions was denied) are skipped.

 Why it matters